-The revised models improve the overall understanding of basin hydrology during implementation of the first increment this IMP.
+The revised models improve the overall understanding of basin hydrology during implementation of the first increment plan.
 The first increment Robust Review used this updated understanding and science for all aspects of the analysis.
 Application of these tools and understanding resulted in refined estimates of post-1997 depletions that are typically greater than the original estimates included in the first increment plan.
-The Robust Review also provided estimates of the first increment offsets achieved by each of the Upper Platte River Basin NRDs.
+The 2019 Robust Review also provided estimates of the first increment offsets achieved by each of the Upper Platte River Basin NRDs.
 A description of the Robust Review can be found in Section 8.3 of this IMP.

-7.2 Best Available Science, Methods, Data, and Tools to be Used in Ongoing Increments
+7.2 Best Available Science, Methods, Data, and Tools to Be Used in Ongoing Increments

-There are several basin-wide tenets regarding best available science, data, and methods that the Upper Platte Basin NRDs and the NeDNR will follow while implementing their respective IMPs.
-NeDNR and the Upper Platte River Basin NRDs will:
+There are several basin-wide tenets regarding best available science, data, and methods that the Upper Platte River Basin NRDs and the NeDNR will follow while implementing their respective IMPs.
+The NeDNR and the Upper Platte River Basin NRDs will:

-- 1. Maintain, improve, or acquire data and modeling tools, such as the WWUM Model, land-use, climate data, and other programs or projects needed to implement and assess the progress of this IMP. - 2.
-Use the models or data and tools derived from the WWUM Model to analyze potential management actions, conduct an annual review of progress of the IMP, perform the next Robust Reviews, and carry out any relevant studies identified in this IMP or the Basin-Wide Plan.
+- 1. Maintain, improve, or acquire data and modeling tools, such as the COHYST 2010 model, WWUM model, land-use, climate data, and other programs or projects needed to implement and assess the progress of this IMP. - Use the models or data and tools derived from the COHYST 2010 model and/or the WWUM model to analyze potential management actions, conduct an annual